-Unfortunately, this drug is only available as an injection, necessitating trips to the clinic.
-However, the injection does not have to be given in the vein like vincristine (the alkaloid Oncovin: Eli Lilly).
-Cytarabine is simply given under the skin, just like most vaccinations.
-However, it is a relatively new drug, and not particularly stable once it is opened.
-Thus, it is fairly expensive to use this drug.
-For the near future, cytarabine is likely to be reserved for cases involving the nervous system or the kidneys; vincristine will continue to be the most important injectable cancer-fighting drug.
+Unfortunately, cytarabine is only available as an injection, necessitating trips to the clinic to receive the drug.
+However, the injection does not have to be given in the vein; a subcutaneous injection is adequate.
+Finally, it is not particularly stable once it is opened.
+Thus, it is more expensive to use this drug than many of the older compounds available.